fullcalendar/fullcalendar-docs/_docs-v5/toolbar/customButtons.md

 Each `customButton` entry accepts the following properties:

 - `text` - the text to be display on the button itself
 - `click` - a callback function that is called when the button is clicked.
-Accepts a single argument, a [JavaScript native event](https://developer.mozilla.org/en-US/docs/Web/API/UIEvent).
+Accepts two arguments: <code>( <a href='https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent'>mouseEvent</a>, <a href='https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement'>htmlElement</a> ).
 - `icon` - see [buttonIcons](buttonIcons). optional
 - `bootstrapFontAwesome` - see [bootstrapFontAwesome](bootstrapFontAwesome). optional